 The most recent meeting was held virtually on June 8, 2021.

 The next meeting of the Massachusetts Oil Spill Act Advisory Committee (OSAAC) will likely be planned for spring 2021.

 The OSAAC meeting is an opportunity for stakeholders to discuss current and proposed projects and initiatives and provide input on program objectives.

-Please check this page in September 2020 for further details.
+Please check this page for further details.